kmlawson/korea-japan-police/democratic-police.md

 ## Education and Propaganda for a Democratic Police

-{section on 『民主警察』and role of advisers in progress}
+{section on 『民主警察』and role of police advisers in progress}

 [^30]: General Headquarters, Commander-in-Chief, United States Army Forces, Pacific, 1946-1947, *Summation of United States Army Military Government Activities in Korea*, vol. 8, May, 1946, 28.